Joeyf12/Joeyf12.github.io/index.md

 ## Code Review

-Follow this like to be taken to my code review where I go through each artifact and list the planned enhancements that will be made.
+Follow this [link](https://joeyf12.github.io/codereview) to be taken to my code review where I go through each artifact and list the planned enhancements that will be made.

 ## Artifacts